Skip to main content

 How do I track student performance?

-Monitor how well your students are doing across the entire course via your Performance page 📊
+Monitor how well your students are doing across the entire course via your Class page 📊

 James Laurie avatar